vtex/delivery-packages/README.md

 #### slas, selectedSla, shippingEstimate, shippingEstimateDate, deliveryChannel

-These properties are taken from the `logisticsInfo` of the package.
+These properties are taken from the `logisticsInfo` of the parcel.

 ## Example